- Scientific name: Balaenoptera physalus

-There is debate that fin whales in the southern and northern hemispheres are in fact separate species, and that fin whales found in the Mediterranean are yet another species.
-However, this is an issues which is mostly of interest to marine biologists and scientists and until further taxonomic research is carried out there is only a single species of fin whale.
+Fin whales in the southern and northern hemispheres may be two different species (and those found in the Mediterranean may be a third species).
+This is an issue which is mostly of interest to marine biologists and scientists and until further taxonomic research is carried out there only a single species of fin whale recognised.
 A 1998 study by Harvard University found evidence in whale meat tissue samples that blue whale/fin whale hybrids could exist, although this remains a disputed theory and more research is needed into this area before this can be confirmed.

 Hunting and Conservation Efforts

 Like most large whale species the fin whale has been hunted intensively over the last few centuries.
-While the speed of fin whales meant that they were difficult for the small, open boats to catch the advent of steam powered vessels meant that fin whales could be caught much more easily.
+While the speed of fin whales meant that they were difficult for sail-powered boats to catch the advent of steam-powered vessels meant that fin whales could be caught much more easily.
 The size of this species made it a valuable catch for whalers with the oil, blubber and meat all fetching high prices.
 The hunting of fin whales continued into the Twentieth Century, but by the 1970s fin whales had protection from hunting in all of the major oceans around the world.